craff/pacomb/README.md

 - Grammars are not left factorised automatically: (A B) | (A C) may parse A twice. two solutions
   - left factorise your grammar yourself,
-  - Use Grammar.cache for A trading memory for speed.
+  - Use Grammar.cache trading memory for speed.

 - The ppx extension is not not too bad but still suffer from the fact that is uses a sublanguage of OCaml to describe grammar.
 For instance [%grammar (_::INT) => 0]